CaylinDewey/p3bank2/README.md

 ![Create New Account Prompt](assets/readme/create_new_account.png)

 #### Numerical Menu
-- Where possible a numerical selection prompt has been used, it is assumed that one hand hovers over the numpad anyway for financial work.
+- Where possible a numerical selection prompt has been used, it is assumed that one hand hovers over the numpad anyway for financial work - so no shifting of weight is needed.

 #### Transaction Amount Prompt
 - The transaction decimal amount is automatically rounded to zero enabling the user to type in decimals.
 If no decimals are entered, it is assumed it is zero.
 If decimals are entered, it is taken into the calculations automatically.